tomvannuenen/SISU-DH-2021/README.md

 Session 1: Introduction
 Introduction to Jupyter Notebooks, class repositories; working through some programming fundamentals in Python.

-Session 2: Pandas & NLTK
+Session 2: Preprocessing & tfidf
 Exploring basic operations on Pandas DataFrames when dealing with social data.
-Looking at NLTK’s Text class that allows for initial exploration of texts.
+Preprocessing data and comparing datasets using tfidf.

 Session 3: Topic Modeling
 Exploring topic modeling as one way to move beyond the author and explore discursive patterns in our data.
 Using topic modeling findings to engage in a close reading.